Keyboard shortcuts

 OpenTelemetry

-You can also push your telemetry to an OpenTelemetry collector:
+You can also push your telemetry to a gRPC OpenTelemetry collector:

 observability: